oVirt/ovirt-site/source/release/3.6/index.html.md

 ### oVirt Hosted Engine Setup

-* [RFE] Possibility to install host into engine VM without running through the whole installation process again.
+**oVirt 3.6.0 Alpha 1**  - [RFE] Possibility to install host into engine VM without running through the whole installation process again.
  - [RFE] Hosted Engine on FC
+ - [RFE] Hosted Engine - Support easier deployment flow out of the box with the Virtual Appliance image
  - [RFE][HC] make override of iptables configurable when using hosted-engine
  - [HE-setup] Use vdsm api instead of vdsClient
  - [RFE] Prompt again for admin password during hosted-engine --deploy
+ - [RFE] Wait for user input to shutdown vm in the end of hosted-engine deployment process
  - hosted engine setup doesn't detect volume creation failures
  - [RFE] refactor VM startup code using VDSM API and don't try to set ticket until VM is up
- - Running hosted-engine --vm-status, when ovirt-ha-broker service stopped, drop exception
- - [RFE] Hosted Engine on FC
  - [hosted-engine] [iSCSI support] connectStoragePools fails with "SSLError: The read operation timed out" while adding a new host to the setup
  - [hosted-engine] Bad check of iso image permission
  - vdsClient/vdscli SSLError timeout error